Flores Road Trip: an itinerary to travel the best Island in Indonesia

 A perfect bicycle touring or road trip itinerary for Flores.
 Island, East Nusa Tenggara, Indonesia

-Taking a road trip from Maumere to Labuan Bajo (or the other way around) will bring you up above 1,000msl and back to the seashore for 4 times in about 500km, the views are constantly jaw-dropping, and the local culture is unique, traditional villages are scattered everywhere around.
+Taking a road trip from Maumere to Labuan Bajo (or the other way around) will bring you up above 1,000msl and back to the seashore four 4 times in about 500km, the views are constantly jaw-dropping, and the local culture is unique, and traditional villages are scattered everywhere around.

 We did this route by bicycle, it was exhausting but so rewarding that we still dream of those landscapes.
 If you want to try it yourself check our beginner’s guide to bike touring.
 If instead, you prefer a motorized means of transport for this Flores road trip, you can rent a motorbike or a car both in Labuan Bajo and Maumere.